 Because of the unhealthy family situations they have been exposed to, some of our foster children have physical, emotional or mental challenges.
 Some struggle to learn in school and others have trouble relating to their peers.

-But all of our foster children need what all kids need: to have a childhood filled with love and understanding.
+But all of the foster children in agency care need what all kids need: to have a childhood filled with love and understanding.